Derived induction and restriction theory: Introduction

 \subsection{Main results}

 Throughout this paper, $G$ will denote a finite group and $\sF$ a family of subgroups of $G$.
-We will work in the stable presentable $\infty$-category of $G$-spectra $\SpG$ equipped with its symmetric monoidal smash product \cite[Part \ref{S-part:equi}]{MNNa}.
-However, if the reader prefers, they can recast our work in the setting of model categories and use \cite{MandellMay} or \cite{Man04}.
-Of course, one will still need a theory of $\infty$-categories, as developed in \cite{Lur09,Lur14}, for descent applications such as \cite[Thm.~\ref{S-decompFnilpmodules}]{MNNa}.
+We will work with the homotopy theory of $G$-spectra.
+For our purposes, we will use the stable presentable $\infty$-category of $G$-spectra $\SpG$ equipped with its symmetric monoidal smash product; see for instance \cite[Sec.
+5]{MNNa} for a brief account in this language.

+In most of this paper, the language of $\infty$-categories is used lightly; if the reader prefers, they can recast our work in the setting of model category descriptions of $G$-spectra such as equivariant orthogonal spectra, as in \cite{MandellMay} or \cite{Man04}.
+In fact, the condition of $\sF$-nilpotence depends only on the \emph{homotopy} category of $G$-spectra.
+The main translation would be that all limits and colimits occurring in this paper (in the $\infty$-categorical sense) need to be replaced by homotopy limits and colimits in the respective model category, so all constructions are appropriately derived.
+However, one will still need a theory of $\infty$-categories, as developed in \cite{Lur09,Lur14}, for descent applications such as \cite[Thm.~\ref{S-decompFnilpmodules}]{MNNa}.

 The focus of this paper is the following subcategory of $G$-spectra. \begin{defn}[{Cf.~\cite[Def.~\ref{S-Fnildef}]{MNNa}}] Let $\sFNil$, the $\infty$-category of $\sF$\emph{-nilpotent} $G$-spectra, be the smallest thick $\otimes$-ideal in $\SpG$ containing $\{G/H_+\}_{H\in \sF}$.
 In other words, $\sFNil$ is the smallest full subcategory of $\SpG$ such that: \begin{enumerate} \item For each subgroup $H\in \sF$, the suspension $G$-spectrum $G/H_+$ is $\sF$-nilpotent. \item For $E,F\in \SpG$ and $f\in \SpG(E,F)$, let $Cf$ denote the cofiber of $f$.
 If any two of $\{E,F,Cf\}$ are $\sF$-nilpotent, then all three of them are $\sF$-nilpotent. \item If $E\in \SpG$ is a retract of an $\sF$-nilpotent $G$-spectrum, then $E$ is $\sF$-nilpotent. \item If $E\in \SpG$ and $F$ is $\sF$-nilpotent, then $E\wedge F$ is $\sF$-nilpotent. \end{enumerate}